steveberardi/starplot/docs/reference-styling.md

     )
     ```

-**When overriding styles like this, you only have to define style properties you want to override.**
+**When overriding styles like this, you only have to define style properties you want to override.** Other properties will be inherited from the plot's style.

 ---